A full guide for installing, configuring and running Ghost on your Ubuntu 16.04, 18.04 or 20.04 server, for use in production

 ghost help to see a list of available commands.

-ghost-cli is installed, you can install Ghost.
+ghost-cli is installed, you can install Ghost itself.
 The following steps are the recommended setup.
-If you would prefer more fine-grained control, the CLI has flags and options that allow you to break down the steps and customise exactly what they do.
+If you need more fine-grained control, the CLI has flags and options that allow you to break down and customise the install steps.

-# We'll name ours 'ghost' in this example; you can use whatever you want sudo mkdir -p /var/www/ghost # Replace <user> with the name of your user who will own this directory sudo chown <user>:<user> /var/www/ghost # Set the correct permissions sudo chmod 775 /var/www/ghost # Then navigate into it cd /var/www/ghost
+# Create directory: Change `sitename` to whatever you like sudo mkdir -p /var/www/sitename # Set directory owner: Replace <user> with the name of your user sudo chown <user>:<user> /var/www/sitename # Set the correct permissions sudo chmod 775 /var/www/sitename # Then navigate into it cd /var/www/sitename

 During install, the CLI will ask a number of questions to configure your site.